 When I ride my friend’s road bike I was shocked at how uncomfortable is to feel every bump of the road in your arms and in your lower back, I have a full-suspension mountain bike and when I ride it on the road it feels like I am floating.

-My first bike was a hardtail and before now I never experienced riding a bike without a front suspension, I was amazed how much of a difference in the comfort of your ride can a front suspension make.
+My first bike was a hardtail and before now I never experienced riding a bike without a front suspension, I was amazed at how much of a difference in the comfort of your ride can a front suspension make.

 Road bikes aren’t equipped with suspensions to save bike weight, if you try to accelerate on your bike or are climbing having a lighter bike is a night and day difference.